1. Queen Victoria Museum & Art Gallery

 The centre’s visual and performing arts spaces and bespoke Tasmanian design outlets offer something for even the most discerning connoisseur.
 Across nine venues in this historic waterfront precinct, you can combine local fine dining with a plethora of performances, exhibitions and events over winter.

 Need we say more?
 Immerse yourself in all things Mona; start by booking The Posh Pit on the Mona Roma Ferry.
-When you land, enjoy a tasting of their Moorilla wines, then view Mona’s new winter exhibition (opening 9 June).
+When you land, enjoy a tasting of their Moorilla wines, then view Mona’s new exhibition ZERO (runs until 22 April 2019).
 Everything about this outcrop location encourages indulgence, comfort and exploration.
-Do it all.
-The art, the wine, the beer, the food and Dark Mofo.
+Do it all – the art, the wine, the beer, the food.